-A day of belated winter storms seemed a fitting presage to this tempestuous performance of Verdi’s Messa da Requiem, with conductor James Pratt driving soloists, chorus and orchestra as though the Last Judgement were nigh.
+A day of belated winter storms seems a fitting presage to this tempestuous performance of Verdi’s Messa da Requiem, with conductor James Pratt driving soloists, chorus and orchestra as though the Last Judgement were nigh.

 Pratt’s extensive experience as a conductor, soloist and chorister in both the sacred and secular realms guarantees the right balance of liturgical and operatic drama required for a successful performance of Verdi’s choral masterpiece, written in 1874 to commemorate the death of the Italian writer Alessandro Manzoni.